derekn4/derekn4/README.md

-## Derek Nguyen
+## Hi!
+I'm Derek Nguyen!

-Hey!
 I'm a Software Engineer with 3.5 years of experience building full-stack systems and diving deep into performance optimization.
+In my personal time, I enjoy gaming, traveling, and videography!

 ### 🔭 What I Do
 - Full-stack development with **JavaScript/Node.js**, **React**, **Python**, and **C++**